Virtual Field Trips

 Grades: 5+ | Length: 60 Minutes | Free

-Explore the story of President Lincoln’s assassination at Ford’s Theatre, the events leading up to it, and consider its lasting legacies.
-In this interactive program, participants will look closely at historical and contemporary images including maps, photographs and illustrations.
+Learn the story of Lincoln’s assassination from the place where it happened.
+Explore the world of Civil War Washington, D.C., the events leading up to the night of the assassination, and consider its lasting legacies.
+During this program, participants will look closely at historical and contemporary images including maps, photographs and illustrations.
+This program is effective for students looking for an introduction to the Lincoln assassination story.

 Virtual Visit: Ford’s Theatre